 Revash does not indicate Inca cultural influences, but it appeared relatively late in Peruvian archaeological history: some archaeologists estimate that it dates from the 14th Century.
 However, much research remains to be done, in order to understand the people who constructed these mysterious mausoleums fully.

-How to visit: A vehicle can drive you as far as the village of San Bartolo, from where there is a 1.5 km (0.9 mile) long stone-paved path, which takes 40 minutes to walk up.
+If this is too strenuous, a vehicle can drive you as far as the village of San Bartolo, from where there is a 1.5 km (0.9 mile) long stone-paved path, which takes 40 minutes to walk up.
 The final ten minutes is along a dirt path.

-Either way, it is well worth the effort, though, and so is included in a number of Peru North itineraries, with a guide to assist.
+Either way, it is well worth the effort, and so is included in a number of Peru North itineraries, with a guide to assist.